-David McKay French - B.Econs, Dip.Corp Management, Executive Director (appointed 6 January 2015)
+David McKay French B.Econs, Dip.Corp Management

-David French is the Managing Director.
 David was responsible for building Capricorn Investment Partners Limited (CIPL) from scratch.
 CIP Licensing Limited is a special purpose AFS licencing vehicle which was created as part of a restructure of CIPL.
 The business now looks after about \$700 million in investments including those held in two managed investment schemes.
 David has more than 20 years' experience in finance and economics, most of which have been in investment markets.

-Owen Evans - BA (Hons), MSc(Econ), Non Executive Director (appointed 6 January 2015)
+Owen Evans BA (Hons), MSc(Econ)

-Owen Evans is a non-executive Director.
 Mr Evans is an experienced investment professional with almost 30 years' experience in research, valuation and funds management.
 He has been rated number one analyst for building materials, construction and emerging companies while at UBS Australia and judged Money Management Fund Manager of the Year in 2005 and 2006 as Chief Investment officer at MIR Australia.
 Between 1997 and 2010, Mr Evans was sole analyst on the IPO's of Bristile, AWB, Transfield Services, Worley Parsons and NRW.
 He is currently principal of Yaz Investment Pty Ltd, and provides consulting services for mid-sized Australian Companies such as Adelaide Brighton, Brickworks Ltd, Calibre Global and Dulux.
 He also provides investment consulting advice for global fund managers.
 Mr Evans is currently non-Executive President of the Manly Warringah Basketball Association.